Logo of the The Poor Swiss

 • Finpension Vested Benefits has the same naming.
 For instance, Finpension Aktien 100 has 99% stocks, while Aktien 80 has 80%.
 Finpension also has three groups of strategies: Global, Sustainable, and Switzerland.

-The default strategies of VIAC are more polished than Finpension’s.
-However, they both allow you to customize your portfolio in detail.
-This is where we see the limits of both accounts.
+VIAC’s default strategies are more polished than Finpension’s.
+However, both allow you to customize your portfolio in detail, which is where we see the limits of both accounts.

 It is also important to mention that Finpension has two vested benefits foundations.
 This allows you to have two accounts with them and save on taxes when you withdraw money!